Abuse of the ad network

-- Read the policy above to learn about the behaviors that we don't allow.
+- Read the policy above to learn about the behaviour that we don't allow.
 Don't distribute or host malicious software.

 - Clean your site or app.
 If you don't regularly check for malware, your site or computer could be infected.
 See our instructions to remove malware.
 If you remove all malware and we don't find any additional problems, we might be able to run your ad again.

-- Read the policy above to learn about the behaviors that we don't allow.
+- Read the policy above to learn about the behaviour that we don't allow.
 Check your website or app to see where you can replace low-value content with rich original content.

 - Examples of low-value content that we don't allow: